torvalds/linux/Documentation/core-api/atomic_ops.rst

 With the memory barrier semantics required of the atomic_t operations which return values, the above sequence of memory visibility can never happen.
-Specifically, in the above case the atomic_dec_and_test() counter decrement would not become globally visible until the obj->active update does.
+Specifically, in the above case the atomic_dec_and_test() counter decrement would yest become globally visible until the obj->active update does.

-As a historical note, 32-bit Sparc used to only allow usage of 24-bits of its atomic_t type.
+As a historical yeste, 32-bit Sparc used to only allow usage of 24-bits of its atomic_t type.
 This was because it used 8 bits as a spinlock for SMP safety.
 Sparc32 lacked a "compare and swap" type instruction.
 However, 32-bit Sparc has since been moved over